adamniedzielski/blog/_posts/2021-09-17-the-joy-of-slow-programming.md

 ### Starting to use the app myself

-A month or two have passed and guess what?
+A month or two had passed and guess what?
 I found myself in a need for a new apartment.
 Yes, I had to move out from my flat share and find a new apartment for myself.
 The application that I originally developed for my friend became a useful tool for my own apartment search.